-- (a) The Sponsor must provide a safe physical and emotional environment for the Students. - (b) The Sponsor must, by 1 November 2016, prepare and provide to the Minister the School's policies for ensuring a safe physical and emotional environment for Students.
-This document will constitute an Operative Document once approved by the Minister in accordance with clause 2,1(c).
+- (a) The Sponsor must provide a safe physical and emotional environment for the Students. - (b) The Sponsor must prepare and provide to the Minister the School's policies for ensuring a safe physical and emotional environment for Students.
+This document will constitute an Operative Document once approved by the Minister in accordance with clause 2.1(c).